Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/frameworkAcceleration.rst

     accelerationSettings[ "Apollo" ][ "Earth" ].push_back( boost::make_shared< AccelerationSettings >( central_gravity ) );
     accelerationSettings[ "Apollo" ][ "Earth" ].push_back( boost::make_shared< AccelerationSettings >( aerodynamic ) );

 We have defined a point-mass Earth gravity model and an aerodynamic acceleration due to Earth's atmosphere to be used.
 In this example, we have only defined the type of the acceleration, without the need for any additional information.
-All required variables used on the computations of the accelerations are uniquely defined in the Apollo and Earth entries of the body map (provided that the required environment models have been set).
+All required variables used on the computations of the accelerations are uniquely defined in the Apollo and Earth entries of the body map (provided that the required environment models have been set as discussed in :ref:`tudatFeaturesEnvironmentIndex`).

 However, as was the case for the settings of the environment models, certain types of accelerations require additional information.
 An important example is the spherical harmonic acceleration.
 We cannot replace :literal:`central_gravity` with :literal:`spherical_harmonic_gravity` in the above, as there is still an ambiguity in how the acceleration model is defined.
 In particular, we now also need the maximum degree and order of the gravity field that is to be used in addition to the three properties listed above.
-Consequently, we have created a dedicated :class:`AccelerationSettings` derived class for defining spherical harmonic acceleration settings.
-Updating the above example to use J_2, J_3 and J_4 (maximum degree = 4; maximum order = 0), we now have:
+Consequently, we have created a dedicated :class:`AccelerationSettings` derived class for defining spherical harmonic acceleration settings: :class:`SphericalHarmonicAccelerationSettings`.
+Updating the above example to use J\ :sub:`2`, J\ :sub:`3` and J\ :sub:`4` (maximum degree = 4; maximum order = 0), we now have:

 .. code-block:: cpp